 Attendance at labs/workshops is compulsory.
 Students must achieve more than 50% overall to pass the course.

 This course is a standard 15 point course and students are expected to spend 10 hours per week involved in each 15 point course that they are enrolled in.

-For this course, you can expect 3 hours of lectures per week, a 2-hour workshop or laboratory practical per fortnight, 1 hour of reading and thinking about the content, and 4-6 hours of work on assignments and/or test preparation.
+For this course, you can expect 3 hours of lectures, a 2-hour workshop or laboratory practical, 1 hour of reading and thinking about the content and 4 hours of work on assignments and/or test preparation.

-Attendance is required at scheduled activities including workshop/labs to complete components of the course.
+Attendance is required at scheduled activities including labs/workshops to complete components of the course.

 Attendance on campus is required for the test.

 Lectures will be available as recordings.
-Other learning activities including workshops/labs will not be available as recordings.
+Other learning activities including labs/workshops will not be available as recordings.